‘THE HORNS OF NIMON’

-The book was originally published in October 1980, not long after the TV story was transmitted from 1979 to 1980.
+The book was originally published in October 1980, not long after the TV story was transmitted from December 1979 to January 1980.
 ‘The Horns of Nimon’ is divided into 12 chapters with a prologue at the beginning.
 The book itself is slimmer compared to other ‘Doctor Who’ novelizations by Terrance Dicks.
 This is unusual.

 But with that said, Terrance Dicks doesn’t shy away from tackling some of the weaker points of the story that were clearly identified in the TV version during transmission.
-He amends on a lot of the dialogue given to supporting characters as well as clarifying some plot points featured during the tale.
+He amends on a lot of the dialogue given to supporting characters as well as clarifying some plot points featured throughout the tale.

-There is a sense of history during the prologue as well as in certain parts of the novelization regarding Skonnos.
+There is a sense of history during the prologue as well as in certain parts of the novelization concerning Skonnos.
 For example, the First Empire Wars are referenced.
 It’s not given in full detail, but it does illustrate what the First Skonnan Empire was like before its downfall as well as the arrival of the Nimon.